 (1) Utah Code Section 52-4-207 authorizes a public body to convene or conduct an electronic meeting provided written procedures are established for such meetings.
-This rule establishes procedures for conducting Wildlife Board meetings by electronic means.
+This rule establishes procedures for conducting Wildlife Board and Regional Advisory Council meetings by electronic means.

-(2) The following provisions govern any meeting at which one or more Wildlife Board members appear telephonically or electronically pursuant to Section 52-4-207:
+(2) The following provisions govern any meeting at which one or more Wildlife Board or Regional Advisory Council members appear telephonically or electronically pursuant to Section 52-4-207:

-(a) If one or more board members participate in a public meeting electronically or telephonically, public notices of the meeting shall specify:
+(a) If one or more board or council members participate in a public meeting electronically or telephonically, public notices of the meeting shall specify:

 (ii) the anchor location where interested persons and the public may attend, monitor, and participate in the open portions of the meeting;